 Most who have taken exams to receive their medical, law, or engineering licenses would likely not pass the exam on any given day as normally administered.
 I am sure I could solve a sufficient number of problems to get a passing grade on a PE exam but not in the 8-hour window.

 My answer to that question would have been yes, and like all absolute answers, it would prove to be incorrect.
 An axiom in manufacturing is that the design engineer should not dictate manufacturing processes unless it is vital to the function of the design, metal vs. plastic, casting vs. forging etc. Once passed the gross requirements, dictating which machine tool to use would be beyond the design engineer’s prerogative unless there was a compelling reason!
 However, this should not be taken as t

 When something goes wrong in manufacturing after a long period with no issues we ask “who went on vacation.”
 Once that is out of the way we go to the drawings to get re-educated.
 Yep all the callouts are OK.
 But you continue to stare at the drawings looking for the problem source.
 The manufacturing engineer is contacted and he checks his shop paper.
-Machines have all been calibrated, correct cutter/abrasive is called out, and incoming inspection paperwork indicates material received is OK.
-The manufacturing engineer even sends you the paperwork he just read to you over the phone for you to also stare at.
-All looks ok on paper but we gaze at the paper wondering what we missed.
+Machines have all been calibrated, correct cutter/abrasive is called out, and incoming inspection paperwork indicates material received is OK

 I have often said to young engineers that the tools we have today were not even science fiction when I first graduated.
 Now a 3D CAD system can easily create complex shapes.
 Before the 3D programs there where products with complicated shapes.
 This video explains how cars were designed and the number of man hours that went into it.
 This old video was the closest I ever got to the advanced design studios.
 This was high security as indicated in the video.
 When I look at designs of many old p

 This is a follow-up to the article Anticipating Abuse and Misuse of Equipment and Balanced Designs.
 Here is where the design engineers thought they had a balanced design.